zeph7/news-app/README.md

 The architecture of the app complies with each of the following five points:

-* A single-activity architecture, using the navigation component to manage screen's naviagtion.
+* A single-activity architecture, using the navigation component to manage screen's navigation.
 * Android architecture components, part of Android Jetpack, to project a robust design.
 * Model-View-ViewModel facilitating a separation of concern.
 * Clean Architecture to build a scalable, maintainable and efficient app.